rennaMAhcuS/TensorFlow/Week1/README.md

 detail.
 If you're getting an intuition of the stuff above, you're good to go.

-As you also have python assignments we're expecting you to give these 2-3 days (learn it thoroughly).
+You also have few python assignments coming up this week, so we're expecting you to give these atleast the first 2-3 days (learn it thoroughly).
+You can do these and the python assignments in parallel too if it takes longer time.
 A good understanding of this concept will give you a good foundation and serve as a good introduction to machine learning!

 If you're done with these, you can try reading about perceptron algorithm which trains a binary classifier on a given data.